 Q: Are loans or hardship withdrawals permitted?

 A: No. However, you may withdraw your benefits once you satisfy the eligibility requirements.

 Q: What are the eligibility requirements to withdraw my funds?

-A: If you are under 55 years of age, you have to have no work hours from any signatory contractor for 12 consecutive months to take out your money from the Financial Security Fund.
-If you are age 55 - 64, you have to have no work hours for 6 consecutive months.
-If you are age 65 and over, it is no work hours for 1 month.
+A: If you are not retired, you have to have no work hours from any signatory contractor for 12 consecutive months to take out your money from the Financial Security Fund.
+If you are retired between age 55 - 64, you have to have no work hours for 6 consecutive months.
+If you are retired and age 65 and over, it is no work hours for 1 month.
 (Please refer to the Fund Booklet for more details.)